tranter/raspberry-pi-qt-builds/README.md

 # Building

 If you want to build these images yourself, you can run the provided script (qtbuild.sh) on a Raspberry Pi system.
 It is recommended that you configure the system (using raspi-config) to boot into a text console and not run the graphical desktop.
 I have had issues with the Raspberry Pi rebooting during the build.
-I seem to have better success running a build from ssh rather than locally on a text console.
+If so, you can manually restart it.

 There are a number of packages which need to be installed in order to built Qt.
 Here is a list which may not be entirely complete or accurate (you can install them with sudo apt-get <package names...>):